Traeger Ran Out of Pellets (What to Do + Easy Fix)

 What Happens When You Run Out of Pellets?

-Wooden pellets are the main source of fuel for your pellet grill/smoker.
+Wooden pellets are the main fuel source for your pellet grill/smoker.
+Without pellets in your hopper, you won’t have any heat.

-But running out of pellets doesn’t just affect the temperatures.
+But running out of pellets doesn’t just affect the temperatures; it can also be a symptom of another issue, as your Traeger has many components.

 See below for my simple steps on how to troubleshoot.